googlemaps/js-adv-markers-utils/README.md

   instance will automatically add the marker to the map as long as it has a position set.

-#### AdvancedMarkerView Properties
+#### AdvancedMarkerElement Properties

-These properties are directly forwarded to the AdvancedMarkerView instance and work for all markers.
+These properties are directly forwarded to the AdvancedMarkerElement instance and work for all markers.
 See the [official documentation][gmp-adv-marker] for details.